QAnswer/QA-ESWC2021/docs/doc1.6.md

 ## Option 1

-The second option is to align the vocabulary using the mapping tab in the Profile page:
+The first option is to align the vocabulary using the mapping tab in the Profile page:

 <img src="/img/screenshots/Profile1.png" width="80%">